guillermocontp/Snowflake-project/Documentation/Doc.md

 * **Mechanism:** Snowflake internal/external stages were utilized as interim storage for the data files, created using Snowsight UI.
 Each user was tasked to generate a stage and load the data from there into the RAW schema.
     * CSV files were uploaded from a stage using snowsight UI.
-    * This SQL code was used to create the stage, load the JSON data and then parse it into a table created in RAW schema.
-[Link to SQL code]()
+    * This SQL code was used to create the stage, load the JSON data and then parse it into a table created in RAW schema. [code here](/Additional%20code/load_json.sql)
-    * Snowflake Marketplace data accessed directly via shared databases, then the selected data was copied into a table:
+    * Snowflake Marketplace data accessed directly via shared databases, then the selected data was copied into a table.

-* **Loading into Tables:** The `COPY INTO <table>` command was used to load data from the staged files into corresponding raw tables within the `STAGING` schema.
+* **Loading into Tables:** The `COPY INTO <table>` command was used to load data from the market place into a csv file. then it was copied into the corresponding raw table within the `STAGING` schema.
     * File formats were defined to correctly parse CSV (delimiters, headers) and JSON data.

     ```sql
+    --copy from smarket place into a csv file
     COPY INTO @WEATHER/weather_cities.csv
       FROM (
         SELECT *
         FROM SAMPLE_OF_ACCUWEATHERS_HISTORICAL_WEATHER_DATA.HISTORICAL.TOP_CITY_DAILY_METEOROLOGICAL_METRIC
       )
       FILE_FORMAT = (TYPE = 'CSV');

+    --create a new table to in the RAW SCHEMA
+    CREATE OR REPLACE TABLE weather_cities (
+      CoutryCode STRING,
+      CityName STRING,
+      PrecipitationAvg FLOAT,
+      PressureAvg FLOAT,
+      TemperatureAvg FLOAT,
+      RainRateAvg FLOAT,
+      WindSpeedAvg FLOAT
+        );

+    ---Add the data from the csv file
+    COPY INTO weather_cities
+    FROM (
+        SELECT
+            $1 AS CoutryCode,
+            $3 AS CityName,
+            $54 AS PrecipitationAvg,
+            $59 AS PressureAvg,
+            $97 AS TemperatureAvg,
+            $69 AS RainRateAvg,
+            $141 AS WindSpeedAvg
+        FROM @weather/weather_cities.csv
+    )
+    FILE_FORMAT = (TYPE = 'CSV' SKIP_HEADER = 1 FIELD_OPTIONALLY_ENCLOSED_BY = '"');
     ```